İskenderun: Ottoman era

 Armenians, who have maintained a cultural and economic presence in Iskenderun for centuries, most notably due to trade, were wiped out in the Hamidian Massacres, Adana Massacres, and the Armenian genocide, after centuries of discrimination.

 Republic of Hatay

-Following the collapse of the Ottoman Empire at the end of the First World War, most of Hatay including İskenderun was occupied by French troops.
+Following the collapse of the Ottoman Empire at the end of the First World War, most of Hatay, including İskenderun, was occupied by French troops.

-In July 1920 the San Remo conference did not assign Alexandretta sanjak to Turkey.
+In July 1920, the San Remo conference did not assign the Alexandretta sanjak to Turkey.
 Between 1921 and 1937, the city was part of the autonomous Sanjak of Alexandretta within French-controlled Syria, under the League of Nations French Mandate of Syria and the Lebanon.

 The Republic of Hatay was founded in 1938 and, in 1939, it joined the Republic of Turkey after a referendum.
-The referendum was, and still is, regarded as illegitimate, as the Turkish government moved supporters into the city and the Turkish Army "expelled most of the province's Alawite Arabs, Greek and Armenian majority" to decide the referendum result.
+The referendum was – and still is – regarded as illegitimate, as the Turkish government moved supporters into the city and the Turkish Army "expelled most of the province's Alawite Arabs, Greek and Armenian majority" to decide the referendum result.

 In the 2010s Syria still claimed against Turkey its sovereignty on the Alexandretta region.